Project-Level Conformity and Hot-Spot Analyses

 EPA's training course on implementing EPA's PM Hot-Spot Guidance is a technical, hands-on course geared toward state and local agency staff.
 The course focuses on using EPA’s emissions model MOVES and EPA’s dispersion model AERMOD to complete quantitative PM hot-spot analyses.
 The course can be self-reviewed when training sessions are not available.
 The PM Hot-Spot Analysis Training page provides the latest training materials and other information.

-- Note, while the course is based on MOVES2014a, it is still largely applicable to MOVES3.
+- Note, while the course is based on MOVES2014a, it is still largely applicable to later versions of MOVES.
+For the Fuels Input, modelers should refer to the latest version of the MOVES Hands-on Training.

 PM Hot-Spot Presentations